-Here are some tips that will help you travel plastic-free.
+Here are our top tips on how to travel plastic-free.

-The best way to reduce plastic waste is to go reusable.
+The best way to reduce plastic waste is to bring some reusable travel essentials.
 A little advance preparation is worth the clear conscience of travelling plastic-free.
 Let’s keep those beautiful beaches as they are, and protect the ocean’s wildlife while we’re at it.

-Reusable coffee (or tea) cup: Your reusable coffee cup isn’t just for the daily commute.
+Reusable coffee cup: Your reusable coffee cup isn’t just for the daily commute.
 You can use it on trains and planes as well – some airlines even offer a discount!
-We find a collapsible cup like Stojo or pokito can be packed away with minimal space - particularly handy for travelling.
 Remember, this cup isn't just for coffee or tea- you can also keep it handy for picking up freshly squeezed juice, or even water in the hotel lobby.

 Reusable straw: Plastic straws cause havoc to ocean wildlife.
 If drinking from a straw is a must for you, bring along a reusable straw - we find these soft silicone straws particularly handy for travelling - pick one colour for each person in the group!

 Reusable carry bag: The curse of plastic bags will be seen for many years to come, but you don’t have to be part of the problem.
 Keep your reusable bag handy in case you come across a must-have souvenir or delicious local market snacks.
-With a fold-up bag that fits in your pocket, this doesn’t have to be a chore.
+With a string bag that scrunches up and fits in your pocket, this doesn’t have to be a chore.

-Reusable cutlery: Carrying light-weight travel cutlery is a no brainer to reduce your waste.
-Use them on planes, trains or in restaurants.
+Reusable cutlery: Carrying a light-weight spork is a no brainer to reduce your waste.
+Use it on planes, trains or in restaurants.
 It sets a great example for the people around you.